 1. Use Paste Option

 Microsoft Excel has a built-in feature to copy and paste data horizontally and vertically.
-This paste option is known as transpose.
+We can do it using Paste options.
 Follow the instructions below to learn this simple technique-

 Steps: